Shweta-developer/Angular_application/README.md

 # Introduction
-This a sample Employee management application.
+This a sample Employee-department management angular application.